checkly/docs.checklyhq.com/site/content/guides/puppeteer-playwright.md

 ## Puppeteer and Playwright

-While they share a number of similarities, Puppeteer and Playwright have evolved at different speeds over the last two years, with Playwright closing (if not reversing) the feature gap that had once separated the two tools.
+While they share a number of similarities, {{< newtabref  href="https://pptr.dev" title="Puppeteer" >}} and {{< newtabref  href="https://playwright.dev" title="Playwright" >}} have evolved at different speeds over the last two years, with Playwright closing (if not reversing) the feature gap that had once separated the two tools.
 The greater momentum Playwright seems to enjoy also comes from a very encouraging community engagement on the part of the developers - try looking at the Slack channels and GitHub repositories of both tools and the difference will be immediately evident.

 These developments have led many to switch from Puppeteer to Playwright.
 This guide aims to show what practical steps are necessary and what new possibilities this transition enables.
 Do not let the length of this article discourage you - in most cases the migration is quick and painless.
 TODO rephrase